pypa/pipenv/README.md

                  provided in Pipfile.
       clean      Uninstalls all packages not specified in Pipfile.lock. graph      Displays currently–installed dependency graph information.
-      install    Installs provided packages and adds them to Pipfile, or (if none is given), installs all packages.
-      lock       Generates Pipfile.lock.
+      install    Installs provided packages and adds them to Pipfile, or (if no packages are given), installs all packages from Pipfile. lock       Generates Pipfile.lock.
       open       View a given module in your editor. run        Spawns a command installed into the virtualenv.